Director of Student Life & Activities – Lauren Brutsman

 - Treasurer – keeps financial records of the organizations, keeps the officers’ roster up to date and prepares the budget.

-There are other positions that could serve on an executive board (parliamentarian, public relations, etc.) If your group needs help determining club needs, please see your assigned Student Life Assistant Director.
+There are other positions that could serve on an executive board (parliamentarian, public relations, etc.) If your group needs help determining club needs, don’t hesitate to contact Student Life & Activities for assistance.

-Students who serve in these leadership positions must be currently enrolled for a minimum of six college credits (active – not audit status) and must be in good academic standing (as defined in the College catalog).
+Students who serve in these leadership positions must be currently enrolled for a minimum of six college credits (active – not audit status) and must be in good academic standing.

 Fundamental Rights of Individuals Involved in Organizations